 This time of year the humidity hugs you when you step outside.
 You can feel the air wrap itself around your whole body.
 It’s humidity-hugging hot.
-Luckily in the Piedmont region of North Carolina there is a lot of water (which also contributes to the humidity, but whatever!): creeks, rivers, streams.
+Luckily in the Piedmont region of North Carolina there is a lot of water: creeks, rivers, streams.
 One of my favorite things to do this time of year is float down a river.
-You, plus a bunch of friends, big rubber innertubes — with a small one for the cooler of course — and the natural flow of a river.
+You, plus a bunch of friends, big rubber inner tubes — with a small one for the cooler of course, and the natural flow of a river.

-It’s the most relaxing thing to sit on the river and know that you don’t have to do much to get to your destination because the river is flowing that way.
+It’s the most relaxing thing to sit on the river and know that you don’t have to do much to get to your destination because the river is doing the work for you.

-When I’m on the river I’m exactly where I have chosen to be, I can be nowhere else and there is an element of surrender that brings me a lot of peace.
+When I’m on the river I’m exactly where I have chosen to be, I can be nowhere else.
+There is an element of surrender that brings me a lot of peace.